DracoRSA/Thuria.Zitidar/readme.md

 Overview
 ---

-The Thuria itidar set of packages give core based functionality to any Dotnet Core project.
+The Thuria Zitidar set of packages give core based functionality to any Dotnet Core project.

 Features
 ---